Chair of Governors:

 Mrs. P. Hind

 Ms. J. Green

 Mrs. E. Hale

 Mr. B. Dullabh

 Governors have a range of duties and powers and a general responsibility for the conduct of the school with a view to promoting high standards of educational achievement.
 This includes setting targets for pupils' achievement, managing the school’s finances, making sure the curriculum is balanced and broadly based, the learning environment is safe, appointing staff and reviewing staff performance and pay and many more.
 There are three sub-committees of the governing body that facilitate its work and they are:

 Curriculum Committee Monitoring and Evaluation

-The Data, Curriculum Committee comprises ensures that a wide range of experience and viewpoints are taken into consideration when we meet to discuss the following aspects that impact on teaching and learning and the opportunities that are available to pupils.
+The Data, Curriculum Committee comprises ensures that a wide range of experiences and viewpoints are taken into consideration when we meet to discuss the following aspects that impact teaching and learning and the opportunities that are available to pupils.
 The committee has responsibility for:

 – Monitoring & reviewing information on School Performance to include Raise Online & Data Dashboard.